Phoenix police shot and killed a man in a parked car, sparking renewed protests - KEYT | KCOY

 Phoenix police officers shot and killed a man inside a parked car July 4 in an incident captured on bystander video, sparking renewed protests in the Arizona city.

 The video shows police threatening to shoot the man before firing a barrage of bullets into the vehicle.
-Police said the man was armed with a handgun, but his sister disputes that.
+Police said the officers fired after the man refused to drop a gun and pointed it toward them.
+But his sister disputes that he had a gun.

 The Phoenix Police Department released video from a body-worn camera Monday afternoon from an officer who arrived on scene after the shooting.
 The video showed the officer wearing the camera reach into the car where the man was sitting and pull out a gun.